 Skip the Store: 8 Homemade Cleaners to Keep Your Home Clean and Safe

 A clean home is a healthy home, right?
-But, a lot of cleaners that you can pick up at the store are filled with harsh chemicals and are kind of expensive.
-While those cleaners can make life super easy, you do have other options.
+But a lot of store-bought cleaners are filled with harsh chemicals, and they are often expensive.
+While those ready-made cleaners may be convenient, there are alternatives..

 Basic Supplies for Homemade Cleaners

-When it comes to making your own cleaning products at home, there are a few tried-but-true ingredients you’ll want to keep around the house.
-Luckily, most of these are readily available at Target and are not very expensive.
+There are a few tried-but-true ingredients you’ll want to keep around the house.
+Most of these are inexpensive and readily available.
 Here are some of the essentials.

-No surprise here.
 White vinegar is a versatile cleaning product and is the base for a lot of DIY cleaners.
-It’s also generally easy to find and cheap.

 Isopropyl Rubbing Alcohol 91%